-When you are shopping for a new smartphone, you might come across different acronyms such as LTE and 4G.
-Typically, cell phone providers use terms like these to boast about their network.
-By understanding what these terms are, it can make you more confident with your phone and plan purchase.
+Here's the thing: typically, cell phone providers use terms like these to boast about their network.
+It's a little bit hype, but there is real mobile broadband technology behind it.
+By understanding what these terms are, you'll be more confident with your phone and plan purchase.

-First, it's important to distinguish 4G and LTE are not the same things, hence the different acronyms.
-While some providers tout of data speeds with 4G LTE, it's important to note each represents something different.
+First things first: it's important to distinguish that 4G and LTE are not the same things, even though they're related.
+While some providers tout of data speeds with 4G LTE, it's important to note each acronym represents something different.

-The best definition of 4G comes from its capabilities.
+The best definition of 4G comes from its capabilities - it's the fourth generation of wireless technology on the device market.
 The International Telecommunications Union-Radio issued standards for 4G speeds back in March of 2008, stating mobile devices such as smartphones and tablets had to have connection speeds of 100 megabits per second at minimum.

-At the time, this was a revolutionary standard.
+At the time, this was a revolutionary standard, blowing old standbys like mobile WiMax and 3G right out of the water.
 The standard was to make these devices more accessible by connecting to the internet faster.
-This is why so many car manufacturers design technology to integrate with smartphones now thanks to the fast connection speeds.
+This is why so many car manufacturers design technology to integrate with smartphones now thanks to the high speed connections.

 Because of the high standards set by the ITU-R, it forced companies to improve their systems to meet this network speed requirement.
-By doing so, you will find now that some networks which offered 3G speeds before are now at the 4G level.
+By doing so, you will find now that some networks which offered 3G speeds before are now at this fourth generation level.

 At the same time, LTE brought huge changes to 3G technologies, allowing them to operate at faster connection speeds.
 Due to this, the ITU-R changed its mind and allowed companies to name its 4G technology LTE.

-The best way to understand the LTE concept is to think of it as a half-truth marketing concept because it didn't achieve the minimum 4G connection speed requirements.
-On this surface, this might make LTE seem fraudulent.
+The best way to understand the Long Term Evolution concept is to think of it as a half-truth marketing concept because it didn't achieve the minimum 4G connection speed requirements.
+On the surface, this might make LTE seem fraudulent.
 However, given how much it improved 3G technology, creating data speeds up to 10 times faster than 3G connections offer, it achieved its purpose.

 3G vs. 4G